Emergency Department Access

 A blank entry indicates unreported data.
 A value of zero is a defined value and does not represent unreported data.

 County: The name of the county where the hospital is located.
-County names are listed as provided on the U.S. Census Bureau's list of 2020 FIPS Codes for Counties and County Equivalent Entities.
+County names are listed as provided on the US Census Bureau's list of 2020 FIPS Codes for Counties and County Equivalent Entities.

 County Population Size: The total number of individuals residing in the county.
-The data is derived from the Census Population Estimates from 2021.
+The data is derived from the Census Population Estimates from 2022.

-Hospital: The name of the hospital.
+Facility Name: The name of the hospital.

 Address: The address for the hospital.